sheikh-zeeshan/100DaysOf.NetAPI/README.md

 default query behaviour in context class extension method for NOTRacking use split query instead of Include

-#### Day 4 - Bogus Data generator
-data generated with random no of records extensively use bogus API few fields are reman empty

 ##### Links used in this training